canankarakoc/canankarakoc/content/post/awareness/index.md

 subtitle: First step to get yourself together

 # Summary for listings and search engines
 summary: Yes, I am a scholar, but also a human.
 I have been through tough times too.
 I got my dream “everything” in life, but still managed to sabotage myself.
-I have been spending hours, days, weeks and months to get my spirituality back, find my peace, and to be a better human.
-This is the journal of my stupidities, lessons from them and late awareness, but, who knows, I will maybe save one person from eternal suffering...
+I have been spending hours, days, weeks and months to get my spirituality back, find my peace, and to be a better human...

 # Link this post with a project
 projects: []